 He found that a group of funsters who called themselves the Anti-Bell Ringing Society made ample use of ‘oll korrect.’
-The ABRS was part of another 19th century fad – clubs devoted to inside jokes.
-There was also, for example, the Association of Bankrupt Insurance Companies, the Mammoth Cod Association and the Flouring Committee.
+The Anti-Bell Ringing Society belonged to another 19th century fad – clubs devoted to inside jokes.
+Jokesters, for example, formed the Association of Bankrupt Insurance Companies, the Mammoth Cod Association and the Flouring Committee.

-When the Boston Post reported – tongue in cheek – on their antics, the writer included one of their favorite slang expressions: OK for ‘oll korrect.’
-The Boston Post, BTW, was the most popular daily newspaper for a century in New England – and the source of the Boston Post cane -- until it folded in 1956.
+When the Boston Post reported on their antics, the writer included one of their favorite slang expressions: OK for ‘oll korrect.’
+The Boston Post, BTW, was the most popular daily newspaper for a century in New England.
+The Post also gave out the Boston Post cane — until it folded in 1956.

 By the end of 1839, OK appeared in the Boston Evening Transcript, the New York Evening Tattler and the Philadelphia Gazette.

 Henry David Thoreau even used OK.
 Once, a Concord tailor told him the pants he wanted were out of fashion.
 He wondered where she got the idea.
-Oblivious to clothing fashion but susceptible to linguistic fads, Thoreau wrote, "It is some Oak Hall O Call--OK all correct establishment which she knows but I do not. “
+Oblivious to clothing fashion but susceptible to linguistic fads, Thoreau wrote about the incident.
+“It is some Oak Hall O Call–OK all correct establishment which she knows but I do not,“ he wrote.

-OK went national in the presidential campaign of 1840.
+OK then went national in the presidential campaign of 1840.
 Martin Van Buren was running for re-election against William Henry Harrison.
-Van Buren was born and reared in the New York town of Kinderhook, and he was nicknamed "Old Kinderhook.”
-Van Buren’s supporters began forming “OK Clubs around the country."
+Van Buren, born and reared in the New York town of Kinderhook, had the nickname “Old Kinderhook.”
+Van Buren’s supporters began forming “OK Clubs” around the country.
 It spread to everyday speech, and by 1864 it showed up in the Slang Dictionary of Vulgar Words.

-There are other theories about the origin of OK.
-Some scholars (and Pete Seeger) claim it was a Choctaw Indian word spelled ‘okeh’ meaning “It is so.”
+Other theories about the origin of OK.
+Some scholars (and Pete Seeger) claim it was a Choctaw Indian word spelled ‘okeh.’
+That means “It is so.”
 Others argue it came from Africa and means “Yes, indeed.”
-We choose to believe Alan Walker Read’s analysis was oll korrect.
+We choose to believe Alan Walker Read’s analysis — oll korrect.